jvanlangen/ReadersWriterLockAsync/README.md

 **Some readers and writers**

 Let's add two readers and then two writers.
 The expected behavior shoudl be:
-1) reader 1 and 2 should run parallel
+1) reader A and B should run parallel
-2) writer 1
+2) writer C
-3) writer 2
+3) writer D

 ```csharp
 // Setup a list and add some readers and writers.